Leon406/ToolsFx/README.md

   - 64bit Windows      x64 (jre11)
   - 32/64bit Windows x86 (jre8,have no idea, choose this)
 - beta (jar file)
-  copy jar file to lib directory and delete ToolsFx-xxx.jar
+  copy jar file to lib directory and delete ToolsFx-xxx.jar or app-xx.jar

 ## How to Run